nakshay/dotfiles/README.md

 # dotfiles

 I use stow to manage my dotfiles.
-See how to use section for more information.
+See `How to use` section for more information.